This is a Level 4 convention event.

 This year we have the draw online in diagram form.
 Thanks to Peter Jackson for this suggestion.
 The higher of each pair of teams is the home team.

 Please send results by email to email@example.com, or by post using the results form to Chris Jagger, 14 St Barnabas Court, Cambridge, CB1 2BZ.
 Either way, please let me know the names of those who actually played the match, and the margin in IMPs.
 Please also notify your potential opponents for the next round.

 |Round 0 by 20/Feb||Round 1 by 20/March||Semi-finals by 20/April||Final by 20/May||WINNER|

 In each match, the first named team is at home.
 An undergraduate team drawn away who would have difficulty in reaching the away venue has the option of requesting that the match be played in Cambridge (and to provide a venue if necessary).

 The home team is responsible for organising a suitable venue (and bearing any costs), preferably consisting of two separate playing rooms, and for providing equipment (tables, boards, bidding boxes and score cards) and refreshments (tea/coffee and biscuits would suffice).

-Rounds up to and including the semi-final will be 24 boards, or 32 if both captains agree.
-The final will be of 32 boards, or 48 if both captains agree.
+Rounds will be 24 boards, or 32 if both captains agree.
 If the scores are level at the end of a match, 4 extra boards must be played playing straight through against one opposing pair.
 If the scores are still level, change opponents and play further boards, repeating this process until the tie is broken.

 Predealt boards may be used if both teams agree beforehand.

-Teams may contain up to 6 players.
+Teams may contain up to 6 players, only 4 of whom may play in any one match.
 Additional players, up to the maximum, may be added at any time but must be registered with the Tournament Organiser before playing in a match.